s-nandi/bball-sim/model.md

             - Team score
             - Player stats
     - Actions
-        - Check Players
-            - determine if shooting foul => Dead (free throws, baseline out)
-            - determine if off ball foul => Dead (side or baseline out)
-            - determine if offensive foul => Dead (turnover, baseline out)
         - Check Ball
-            - If held
+            - If Held
-                - determine if out of bounds => Dead (side or baseline out)
+                - determine if out of bounds => Dead (turnover, side or baseline out)
-                - determine if stolen/poked => Held (turnover) or Loose
+                - determine if stolen/poked or lost handle => Loose
-                - determine if lost handle => Loose
+                - determine if off-ball or offensive foul => Dead (side or baseline out) or Dead (turnover, baseline out) resp.
-            - If mid pass
+            - If MidPass
-                - determine if out of bounds => Dead (side or baseline out)
+                - determine if out of bounds => Dead (turnover, side or baseline out)
-                - determine if intercepted => Held (turnover) or Loose
+                - determine if intercepted => Loose
+                - determine if reached receiver => PostPass
-            - If post pass
+            - If PostPass
                 - determine if receiver catches successfully => Held
                 - determine if receiver fumbles catch => Loose
+            - If Loose
+                - determine if a player reaches the ball => Held
-            - If mid shot
+            - If MidShot
+                - determine if shooting foul => Dead (tally free throw score, baseline out)
+                - determine if blocked (has to be early in shot) => Loose
+                - determine if reached => PostShot
-                - determine if intercepted/blocked => Held (live ball turnover) or Loose
+                - determine if out of bounds => Dead (turnover, side or baseline out)
-            - If post shot
+            - If PostShot
-                - determine if shot missed => Loose
+                - determine if shot missed / rebounded => Loose
-                - determine if made shot => Held (reset)
+                - determine if made shot => Held (tally score, turnover, baseline out)
+        - Player actions
+            - If Held
+                - BallHandler
+                    - Pass => MidPass
+                    - Shoot => MidShot
+                    - Move => Held
+                - Non-BallHandlers
+                    - Move
+            - If Dead
+                - BallHandler
+                    - Inbounds pass => MidPass
+                - Non-BallHandlers
+                    - Move